aakarsh27/Python-Projects/README.md

 # Python-Projects

-I am making this repository to link all the **python projects** in my github profile.
+I am making thirepository to link all the **python projects** in my github profile.

 i will try to update this repository daily as well as create projects regularly